michele-segata/plexe-data-extraction/README.md

 This project includes a set of scripts and configuration files to automatically extract data from result files obtained through Plexe/Veins/OMNeT++ simulations.

+The software works for OMNeT++ versions 5 and 6.
+It automatically detects the OMNeT++ version, and it uses the OMNeT++ R library for version 5 and the OMNeT++ python library for version 6.
+The reason for keeping both is that the R library has been abandoned by the OMNeT developers in favor of the python library provided with OMNeT++ 6.
+The python library, however, does not support the old vector file format.

 Before trying to run the scripts please make sure you have the following software installed: